SeanShubin/condorcet-specification/README.md

   - No new names may be added to the eligible voter list for that election
   - No new ballot ids may be added for that election
   - Number of names must match number of ballot ids
-  - PUBLIC: Publish names of each registered voter eligible to vote in next election
+  - FOR-PUBLIC: Publish names of each registered voter eligible to vote in next election
-  - PUBLIC: Publish the ballot ids for that election
+  - FOR-PUBLIC: Publish the ballot ids for that election
-  - PUBLIC: Publish the cryptographic signature of the names and addresses of eligible voters for that election
+  - FOR-PUBLIC: Publish the cryptographic signature of the names and addresses of eligible voters for that election
   - The public can not associate a ballot id with a particular voter, but each voter will know which ballot id is theirs
 - Polls open
   - Polling places shall be geographically located such that every voter can make it to their polling place in person